amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

  * This specification incorporates functionality that the HPC developers believe to be sufficient to set up and execute a broad range of simple model problems -- the Platform group has yet to comment on the suitablity or completeness of this specification.
 Also, as of the writing of this document, not all functionality discussed in this specification is completely implemented in Amanzi.
 As a final stage in the production of this document, features that are not fully implemented will be clearly identified.

- * The Amanzi code has a dual executation path, catering to the special requirements, and exploiting many of the unique advantages of structured versus unstructured mesh implementations, respectively.
+ * The Amanzi code has a dual execution path, catering to the special requirements, and exploiting many of the unique advantages of structured versus unstructured mesh implementations, respectively.
 Completeness of the implementation of the models discussed here will vary between mesh schemes as well, and will evolve over time.

  * On occasion below, we refer to an array type as if it were an XML intrinsic.
 Such a construct does not yet exist.
 We expect that an `"array double`" value might be something like `"2.3 4.0 6`".
 Alternatively, such an array can be easily written as an XML list.